harnalashok/LLMs/install_ai_tools/psql/postgres_notes.md

 Concepts
 =========
+       psql Prompt:
+       A standard prompt is displayed when psql is ready to accept a new SQL command or meta-command.
+By default, it often shows the database name followed by => for regular users or # for superusers (e.g., mydatabase=> or postgres=#).
+       List all databases with **\l** command.

         Key words: Default database, superuser, logged in role, prompt

 	Postgres has, by default, a database 'postgres' and a superuser 'postgres'.